tobyweston/essential_acceptance_testing/manuscript/preface.md

 ## Audience

+This book is intended for developers, testers and product owners wanting to find out more about typical agile team's daily practices.
+In particular, teams wishing to adopt agile testing techniques and acceptance testing as a way to manage and formalise requirements may find this book useful.
+The book talks about common Scrum-like practices used to better manage development projects.

-This book is intended for developers, testers and product owners.
-Although the principles are illustrated using Java and the Concordion framework, programming skills are not required.
-Just as programming skills aren't required to specify how a system should behave.
-It's useful if you have some experience in agile methodologies as the book assumes some familiarity.
+Although the principles are illustrated using Java and the Concordion framework, programming skills are not required. .NET developers will still benefit from the overview in [Part 1](#part1) and the Concordion examples in [Part 2](#part2) can be directly related to the Concordion.NET.